 This course will allow students to build upon a foundation of visual perspective and design and then incorporate those skills on a computer-based graphic design program.
 Students will develop an understanding of the industry with a focus on fundamental elements and principles of visual art and design.
-Students will build on their knowledge of Photoshop and illustrator as well as learning in design.
+Students will buildon their knowledge of Photoshop and illustrator as well as learning in design.
+Students taking this course should obtain Adobe Certified Associate Photoshop (Visual Design).

-GRAPHIC DESIGN AND ILLUSTRATION I LAB Prerequisite: Graphic Design and Illustration I
+GRAPHIC DESIGN AND ILLUSTRATION II/LAB Prerequisite: Graphic Design and Illustration I

-60520L Credit: 1
+60520L Credits: 2